 • One million US dollars (US$ 1,000,000.00), or equivalent in other currencies, as of December 31 of each base year – CBE Annual.

-• One hundred million United State dollars (US$ 100,000,000.00), or equivalent in other currencies, on March 31st, June 30th and September 30th, of every year – CBE Quarterly.
+• One hundred million US dollars (US$ 100,000,000.00), or equivalent in other currencies, as of March 31, June 30, and September 30 of each base year – CBE Quarterly.

 Who needs to declare in December?